Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Theoretical tools for discovering examples

 \section{Theoretical tools for discovering examples}

-In Theorem \ref{thm_realizable_p_regular} and Theorem \ref{thm_realizable_p_irregular}, we showed through explicit constructions that every subgroup of $\PGL_2(\FF_q)$ arises as the automorphism group of a dynamical system.
-For instance, we calculated that $\PSL_2(\FF_q)$ is the automorphism group of a certain dynamical system of degree $\frac{1}{2}(q^3 - 2q^2 + q + 2).$ In this section, we develop the theoretical tools that explain how we arrived at these constructions.
-We present the motivating theorems first then develop the proofs in stages.
+In Theorem \ref{thm_realizable_p_regular} and Theorem \ref{thm_realizable_p_irregular}, we showed through explicit constructions that, for any prime power $q$, every subgroup of $\PGL_2(\FF_q)$ arises as the automorphism group of a dynamical system.
+For instance, we calculated that $\PSL_2(\FF_q)$ is the automorphism group of a certain dynamical system of degree at most $\frac{1}{2}(q^3 - 2q^2 + q + 2)$.
+In this section, we develop the theoretical tools that explain how we arrived at these constructions.
+We present the motivating theorems, then develop the proofs in stages.

 Our work is modeled on the theory over $\C$.
 In work on the quintic, Doyle and McMullen \cite{DM} proved a version of the following structure theorem for rational maps of $\PP^1(\C)$ with automorphisms.
-The theorem statement requires definitions from invariant theory, which are deferred to the next subsection.
+The theorem statement requires definitions from invariant theory, which we defer to Section \ref{sect_prelim_invar}.

 \begin{thm}[{{Doyle-McMullen \cite[Theorem 5.2]{DM}}}] Suppose that $\Gamma$ is a subgroup of $\PGL_2(\CC)$.
 Let $\hat{\Gamma}$ be the preimage of $\Gamma$ in $\SL_2(\CC)$.
 Then every rational map $f$ such that $\deg(f) \geq 2$ and $\Gamma \subseteq \Aut(f)$ arises in the form